 Certified Quality Breast Center of Excellence™

-In September 2012, Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center (Midwestern) achieved the certification level as a Certified Quality Breast Center of Excellence™.
+In 2015, for the second consecutive term, Midwestern Regional Medical Center (Midwestern) achieved the certification level as a Certified Quality Breast Center of Excellence™.

 Preceding the NQMBC certification, the hospital’s breast program earned a three-year full accreditation from the National Accreditation Program for Breast Centers (NAPBC) in 2010.